Aishwarya-221810309012/my-projects/README.md

  In this project, I have taken a raw housing data and transform the data into Microsoft SQL server and performed data cleaning operations.
 Project Status: Completed

+POWER BI Dashboard Project:
+Worked on Superstore dataset to visualize the data and drawn the insights.